About the author

 J.S.
 Meresmaa (b.
 1983, she/they) is an award-winning Finnish author who mainly writes fantasy and other speculative fiction.
 This versatile storyteller’s works have been nominated for several literature prizes, and they have gotten glowing reviews from critics and readers alike.

-The main themes in Meresmaa’s stories are love and friendships, the formation of one’s identity, power structures between individuals as well as between societies, and the empowerment of those who belong to minorities or lower rungs in the hierarchy.
 Many of her stories have feminist aspects and queer characters.
 She has a talent for bringing fictional characters to life, and a keen sense of great plot twists and pacing.
 Her writing style is both emotive, strong, and engaging.
 Meresmaa is an incurable romantic, but never shies away from doing the groundwork to get her stories’ facts right.